andresfelipedev/core-inventory-backend/README.md

 ## Contributing

-Create a pull request to contribute this project.
+Create a pull request to contribute to this project.
 Open an issue to discuss major changes.

 ## License